-Vichy Cycle, a Calvados, Kummel, and Vermouth Cocktail
+Vichy Cycle, a Calvados, Vermouth, and Kümmel Cocktail

 The Vichy Cycle cocktail is a sophisticated collaboration of French vermouth and German kümmel with a clever name.
 Have you ever noticed that some of the best cocktails have clever names?
 I suppose that’s because it’s easy to be clever when you’re drinking.